John Kopchick

 John Kopchick is a molecular biologist and co-inventor of the drug Somavert (Pegvisomant), which has improved the lives of acromegalic individuals around the world.
 He is currently the Goll-Ohio Eminent Scholar and Professor of Molecular Biology in the Department of Biomedical Sciences at the Ohio University Heritage College of Osteopathic Medicine.
 Dr. Kopchick's groundbreaking work in the field of growth hormone has helped shape the study of endocrinology.

 Early life

-John Joseph Kopchick was born in Punxsutawney, Pennsylvania on November 2, 1950, to Peter Kopchick and Kathryn Gabster Kopchick and spent the first four years of his life with the "groundhog".
+John Joseph Kopchick was born in Punxsutawney, Pennsylvania on November 2, 1950, to Peter Kopchick and Kathryn Gabster Kopchick and spent the first four years of his life living in the same town as the groundhog Punxsutawney Phil.
 The family then moved to a small coal-mining town: Ernest, Pennsylvania.
 His father and both grandfathers were coal-miners.
 He then moved to Indiana, Pennsylvania with his parents and youngest brother, Bill, where he attended Indiana High School.
 There, he varsity lettered in baseball, was in the national honor society, and played trumpet in the school band and orchestra.
 John later attended The Indiana University of Pennsylvania, where he met his wife, Charlene Kopchick.
 They were married on June 26, 1976.